 Sarah has a degree in Journalism and English from Carleton University.
 Since graduating, she has built a career that includes time in government, the private sector and at skills-focused non-profit organizations.
 She has experience related to non-profit governance, fundraising, advocacy and marketing.
 She leads a team of passionate and dedicated employees committed to high-quality skills and innovation policy, reflecting the strengths of polytechnic education in Canada.
 In 2018, Sarah was awarded an honorary diploma in the Skilled Trades by Niagara College.

-Sarah is Chair of the CWB Welding Foundation, Vice-Chair of the Canadian Centre for Women in Science, Engineering, Trades and Technology (WinSETT Centre) and serves as a Director on the Board of the Canadian Club of Ottawa.
+Sarah is Chair of the CWB Welding Foundation and Vice-Chair of the Canadian Centre for Women in Science, Engineering, Trades and Technology (WinSETT Centre).

 Devon joined Polytechnics Canada as a policy analyst in January 2022.
 His work focuses on policy research and writing related to supporting learners for a changing labour market and enabling innovation activity through applied research.
 Devon holds a Master of Arts in Political Studies and Bachelor of Arts, Honours in Political Studies, both from Queen’s University.